-For further information on this topic please contact Emily Haithwaiten or Niamh Lalor at Ogier's Jersey office by telephone (+44 1534 514 000) or email (firstname.lastname@example.org or email@example.com).
-Alternatively, contact Tara Kapur at Ogier's Luxembourg office by telephone (+352 2712 2000) or email (firstname.lastname@example.org).The Ogier website can be accessed at www.ogier.com.
+For further information on this topic please contact Emily Haithwaite or Niamh Lalor at Ogier's Jersey office by telephone (+44 1534 514 000) or email (email@example.com or firstname.lastname@example.org).
+Alternatively, contact Tara Kapur at Ogier's Luxembourg office by telephone (+352 2712 2000) or email (email@example.com).The Ogier website can be accessed at www.ogier.com.

 (1) For further information on the Jersey regulatory options for funds please see www.ogier.com/publications/jersey-investment-funds-regulatory-options.

 The materials contained on this website are for general information purposes only and are subject to the disclaimer.

 ILO is a premium online legal update service for major companies and law firms worldwide.
 In-house corporate counsel and other users of legal services, as well as law firm partners, qualify for a free subscription.